Hixie/isd/servers/src/systems-server/README.md

 known).
 The current structural integrity can't be greater than the sum of the quantities of material preset.

-TODO: Currently the material IDs are opaque.
-      Currently the structural integrity values have no effect.
+TODO: Currently the structural integrity values have no effect.

 ### `fcSpaceSensor` (0x05)